-Over the next few months many of the Big 4 firms will be conducting partnership panel interviews for their candidates on partnership track and also partner panel interviews for their senior managers wanting to become directors.
-Therefore, in this blog post I will share 6 tips for how to prepare for your partnership panel interview or just your partner panel interview.
-Whether or not you are going for director or partner, the same advice holds true for a partner panel interview.
+Therefore, in this blog post, I will share 6 tips for preparing for your partnership panel interview or just your partner panel interview.
+Whether or not you are going for a director or partner position, the same advice holds true for a partner panel interview.

 Don’t wing your partner panel interview

-Your partner panel interview is not something you can rock up to and hope to succeed with no preparation.
+Your partnership panel interview is not something you can rock up to and hope to succeed with no preparation.
 Of course, you know that.
-This means allocating time for the month before the partner panel interview to make sure that on the day you are at your best and word perfect.
-Unfortunately client work can often scupper your plans for preparation.
-Only you can make sure that your preparation time for the partner panel is sacrosanct.
+This means allocating time for the month before to prepare for your partner panel interview, to ensure that you are at your best and word-perfect on the day.
+Unfortunately, client work can often scupper your plans for preparation.
+Only you can ensure your preparation time for the partner panel interview is sacrosanct.

 Take control of the panel

 Your partners are looking for people who are acting as if they are one of them.
-This means having a discussion with them about your business case, not presenting to them your business case.
-The best way to do this is to take control at the beginning of the partner panel interview and say what you would like to happen.
+This means having a discussion with them about your Business Case, not presenting to them your Business Case.
+The best way to do this is to take control at the beginning of the partner panel interview and say what you want to happen.
 E.g.

 I’d like to go through my business case for 5 or so minutes and then open it up to a discussion.

-I’ve lost count of the amount of times people have told me that they got feedback that they presented rather than had a discussion with the partners in their partner panel interview.
+I’ve lost count of the times people have told me that they got feedback that they presented rather than had a discussion with the partners in their partnership panel interview.

 Be really clear about your message